adaltas/node-nikita/src/write.coffee.md

           append = options.append
           write = options.write
           write ?= []
-          if options.from? or options.to? or options.match? or options.replace?
+          if options.from? or options.to? or options.match? or options.replace? or options.before?
             write.push
               from: options.from
               to: options.to
               match: options.match
               replace: options.replace
               append: options.append
+              before: options.before
           for w in write
             if not w.from? and not w.to? and not w.match? and w.replace?
               w.match = w.replace